GWLab-UML/conda_environment_demo/README.md

 There are many different distrubutions, but I personally recommend using [miniconda3](https://docs.anaconda.com/free/miniconda/index.html) since it's quick and easy to setup.

+## Building and Using Environments

+Conda environments are folders that contain specific collections of packages that are installed and managed with `conda`.

 ### Environment Storage

 In a nutshell, when you run something like: